EAD-Group-Project-2025/gear-up-be/TEST_SUMMARY.md

 - ✅ Should generate different passwords on multiple calls
 - ✅ Should maintain data integrity through deactivate-reactivate cycle

+## EmailService Tests (31 tests)

+### **25. Send Verification Email Success Tests** (7 tests)
+- ✅ Should send verification email with correct parameters
+- ✅ Should pass correct context variables to template
+- ✅ Should use correct email template
+- ✅ Should handle HTML content in template
+- ✅ Should send email only once
+- ✅ Should handle special characters in name
+- ✅ Should handle different URL formats

+### **26. Send Verification Email - Email Disabled Tests** (3 tests)
+- ✅ Should not send email when disabled
+- ✅ Should not throw exception when disabled
+- ✅ Should return immediately when disabled

+### **27. Send Verification Email Error Handling Tests** (1 test)
+- ✅ Should handle template processing exception

+### **28. Send Employee Credentials Success Tests** (5 tests)
+- ✅ Should send employee credentials email with all parameters
+- ✅ Should pass all context variables to template
+- ✅ Should use correct employee credentials template
+- ✅ Should handle null role
+- ✅ Should handle different specializations

+### **29. Send Employee Credentials - Email Disabled Tests** (2 tests)
+- ✅ Should not send email when disabled
+- ✅ Should not throw exception when disabled

+### **30. Send Employee Password Reset Success Tests** (4 tests)
+- ✅ Should send password reset email with correct parameters
+- ✅ Should pass correct context variables to template
+- ✅ Should use correct password reset template
+- ✅ Should handle complex password with special characters

+### **31. Send Employee Password Reset - Email Disabled Tests** (2 tests)
+- ✅ Should not send email when disabled
+- ✅ Should not throw exception when disabled

+### **32. Edge Cases and Integration Tests** (7 tests)
+- ✅ Should handle very long email addresses
+- ✅ Should handle very long names
+- ✅ Should handle empty string role and specialization
+- ✅ Should handle URLs with query parameters
+- ✅ Should handle template returning very large HTML content
+- ✅ Should handle multiple emails sent in sequence
+- ✅ Should handle template with unicode characters

 ## 📁 Files Created

 ### Test Code